IRI is nationally and internationally engaged in many educational activities directed towards lawyers, system developers and students.

 Beginning 1999 a one-year Masters Programme in Law and Information Technology has attracted lawyers from all over the world.
 The programme includes courses ranging from traditional ICT Law to Development and Management of Information Systems in a Legal Perspective.
 The students are required to pass written examinations and produce theses.
 Seminars, practical assignments, weekly discussions and so called “in real life experiences” aim at providing the students with skills necessary for their future work as either practitioners or researchers.

 Masters programmes are announced at the Department of Law’s web site.
-Please note that in 2017 there is no admission to the Masters Programme in Law and Information Technology.
+Please note that there is no admission to the Masters Programme in Law and Information Technology in the near future.

 The professors of IRI supervise doctoral students and Law and Information Technology is acknowledged as a topic for education of researchers at Stockholm University.
 Both methodological and substantial issues relating to IT and law can be addressed.
 Doctoral studies at the department of law consist of four years of full-time studies and the projects can be either financed through an employment contract with the Department of law or by external funding.
 Read more about the preconditions and general information.